CMU-CREATE-Lab/video-labeling-tool/README.md

 sudo a2enmod rewrite
 sudo a2enmod ssl
 ```
 Give permissions so that the Certbot and apache can modify the website.
+This assumes that the cloned repository is placed under the /var/www/ directory.
 ```sh
 cd /var/www/
 sudo mkdir html # only run this if the html directory did not exist